tylerhjyoun/new/README.md

 - Create new events, groups, users
 - Follow and unfollow users
 - View users and groups profile pages
+- View ongoing events, past events, and upcoming events for users

 # Getting Started
 You'll need to install all of the modules